 Bornei-Filipinas is an archipelago consisting of more than 7,200 islands.
-It consists of the islands of the Filipinas Archipelago, (which include the Rajjaos of Cabolohan, Luzoñg, Vizayas, Tendaya-Butuan and Maguindanao); the eastern portions of Micronesia, (which include the Rajjaos of the Marianas and Palao); the northern arm of Celebes, (which belongs to the Rajjao of Manado); and the northern part of Bornei, (which belongs to the Majarajjao of Bornei and the Rajjao of Sulug).
+It consists of the islands of the Filipinas Archipelago, (which include the Rajjaos of Cabolohan, Luzoñg, Vizayas, Tendaya-Butuan and Maguindanao); the eastern portions of Micronesia, (which include the Rajjaos of the Marianas and Palao); the northern arm of Celebes, (which belongs to the Rajjao of Manado); and Bornei, (which belongs to the Majarajjao of Bornei and the Rajjao of Sulug).

 The boundaries of the rajjaos compared to the provinces and regions *here* are as follows:

 - The Majarajjao of Bornei consists of the Sultanate of Brunei, Sarawak, the western part of Sabah, and most of Indonesian Kalimantan except for North and West Kalimantan of *here*.
 Capital at Cota Bato de Bornei (Bandar Seri Begawan *here*).

 - The Rajjao of Manado consists of the part of Sulawesi north of the equator, plus the Talaud and Sangir archipelagos of *here*.
 Capital at Manado.

 - The Rajjao of Maguindanao consists of Lanao del Sur, Maguindanao, Region XII (SOCCSKSARGEN) of *here*.
 Capital at Cota Bato de Maguindanao (Cotabato *here*).

 - The Rajjao of Sulug consists of Basilan, Sulu, Tawi-tawi, the Indonesian province of North Kalimantan and the eastern part of Sabah of *here*.
 Capital at Sulug (Jolo *here*).

 - The Rajjao of Vizaya western and central of the Visayas (Regions VI, VII), and Region V (Bikol) of *here*.
 Capital at Cebu de Vizaya.

 - The Union of the Rajjaos of Tendaya and Butuan consists of Region IX, Region X, Region XI, Region XIII, royal capital at Butuan, administrative capital at Tacloban.
 Unique to the region, it is mainly composed of Orthodox refugees and converts, and is governed by a Tsar, or Ginhadi in Warai.

 - The Majarajjao of Luzoñg consists of the National Capital Region, Region III, Region IV-A (CALABARZON), and Region IV-B (MIMAROPA) of *here*.
-Capital at Tondo.
+Capital at Tondo, within Manila City.
 It was promoted to Majarajjao by Rajja Gloria Macapagal-Arroyo in 2008.